 Caramel Apple Pie with Smoked Cheddar Crust

 The Fall 2015 issue of Culture Magazine features a Caramel Apple Pie with Smoked Cheddar Crust.
 The recommendation for the cheese in the crust is our own Maple Smoked Cheddar.
 We’ve included the recipe here from the magazine.
-We’ll include the link directly to the Culture website when it becomes available.
+Here’s the link directly to the Culture website.
 Enjoy!

 1 cup sugar

 2½ cups all-purpose flour, plus more for dusting

 ½ teaspoon salt

 1 cup (2 sticks) unsalted butter, cut into ½-inch cubes and chilled

 4 ounces smoked cheddar (we prefer Grafton Village Cheese Maple Smoked Cheddar), coarsely grated and chilled

 ¼ teaspoon table salt